West Virginia Code

-(b) "Approved program of post-graduate clinical training" means a program of clinical training approved by, or subject of approval by, the American Osteopathic Association or approved by the Accreditation Council for Graduate Medical Education for the purposes of intern or resident training;
+“Approved program of post-graduate clinical training” means a program of clinical training approved by, or subject to approval by, the American Osteopathic Association or approved by the Accreditation Council for Graduate Medical Education for the purposes of intern or resident training;

-(c) "Board" means the West Virginia Board of Osteopathic Medicine: Provided, That where used elsewhere in the Code, the West Virginia Board of Osteopathy and Board of Osteopathy shall also mean the West Virginia Board of Osteopathic Medicine;
+“Board” means the West Virginia Board of Osteopathic Medicine: Provided, That where used elsewhere in the code, the West Virginia Board of Osteopathy and Board of Osteopathy shall also mean the West Virginia Board of Osteopathic Medicine;

 (a) The West Virginia Board of Osteopathy is continued and effective July 1, 2012 shall be known as the West Virginia Board of Osteopathic Medicine.
 The members of the board shall continue to serve until a successor is appointed and may be reappointed.

 (b) The Governor shall appoint, by and with advice and consent of the Senate, two additional members and stagger their initial terms:

 (1) One person who is a licensed osteopathic physician or surgeon; and

 (2) One person who is a licensed osteopathic physician assistant.

 (c) The board consists of the following seven members, who are appointed to staggered terms by the Governor with the advice and consent of the Senate: